Zhang Linpeng

-Zhang Linpeng (张琳芃 (Zhāng Línpéng); born 9 May 1989) is a Chinese professional footballer who currently plays for Chinese Super League club Shanghai Port.
+Zhang Linpeng (张琳芃 (Zhāng Línpéng); born 9 May 1989) is a Chinese professional footballer who plays as a defender for Chinese Super League club Shanghai Port.

-Zhang is known by the nickname Zhangmos for his similarity in looks and playing style as Sergio Ramos.
-An offensive minded defender, Zhang is also known for his tackling ability and aerial game.
+Zhang is known by the nickname “Zhangmos” for his similarity in looks and playstyle to Sergio Ramos.
+An offensive minded defender, Zhang is also known for his tackling ability and aerial game in China.
 He was highly praised by Italian manager Marcello Lippi who described him as "the best Chinese footballer in the Chinese Super League".